Comet Swift–Tuttle: Threat to Earth

-The comet is on an orbit that makes repeated close approaches to the Earth-Moon system, and has an Earth-MOID (Minimum orbit intersection distance) of 0.0009 AU.
+The comet is on an orbit that makes repeated close approaches to the Earth–Moon system, and has an Earth-MOID (Minimum orbit intersection distance) of 0.0009 AU.
 Upon its September 1992 rediscovery, the comet's date of perihelion passage was off from the 1973 prediction by 17 days.
-It was then noticed that if its next perihelion passage (July 2126) was also off by another 15 days (July 26), the comet could impact the Earth on August 14, 2126 (IAUC 5636: 1992t).
+It was then noticed that if its next perihelion passage (July 2126) was also off by another 15 days (July 26), the comet could impact the Earth or the Moon on 14 August 2126.

 Given the size of the nucleus of Swift–Tuttle, this was of some concern.
 This prompted amateur astronomer and writer Gary W. Kronk to search for previous apparitions of this comet.
 He found the comet was most likely observed by the Chinese at least twice, first in 69 BCE and later in 188 CE; these two sightings were quickly confirmed by Brian Marsden and added to the list of perihelion passages at the Minor Planet Center.
+Around 25 July 188 CE the comet passed about 0.129 AU from Earth.

 This information and subsequent observations have led to recalculation of its orbit, which indicates the comet's orbit is sufficiently stable that there is absolutely no threat over the next two thousand years.
 It is now known that the comet will pass 0.153 AU from Earth on August 5, 2126. and within 0.147 AU from Earth on August 24, 2261.

 A close encounter with Earth is predicted for the comet's return to the inner Solar System in the year 3044, with the closest approach estimated to be 0.011 AU.
 Another close encounter is predicted for the year 4479, around Sept.
 15; the close approach is estimated to be less than 0.05 AU, with a probability of impact of 1 in a million.
 Subsequent to 4479, the orbital evolution of the comet is more difficult to predict; the probability of Earth impact per orbit is estimated as 2×10^−8 (0.000002%).

 Comet Swift–Tuttle is by far the largest near-Earth object (Apollo or Aten asteroid or short-period comet) to cross Earth's orbit and make repeated close approaches to Earth.
 With a relative velocity of 60 km/s, an Earth impact would have an estimated energy of ~27 times that of the Cretaceous–Paleogene impactor.
 The comet has been described as "the single most dangerous object known to humanity".
 In 1996, the long-term possibility of Comet Swift–Tuttle impacting Earth was compared to 433 Eros and about 3000 other kilometer-sized objects of concern.